tanvirfau/made-project/project/project_plan.md

 1. Data Cleaning and Preprocessing: Load both datasets into a suitable analysis environment (e.g., Python with Pandas and GeoPandas)

-2. Data Integration and Mergin: Merge the datasets based on common identifiers (e.g., state or location codes)
+2. Data Integration and Merging: Merge the datasets based on common identifiers (e.g., state or location codes)

 3. Exploratory Data Analysis (EDA): Conduct an initial exploration to understand the distribution of obesity rates and socioeconomic factors across states.